-I was having conversation about AWS with one of my friend and he came up with question what is difference between elastic IP and public IP?
-So, I explained him and though why not draft an post about it!
-So in this article we will see difference between elastic IP and public IP in AWS.
+I was having a conversation about AWS with one of my friend and he came up with the question what is the difference between elastic IP and public IP?
+So, I explained him and thought why not draft an post about it!
+So in this article, we will see the difference between elastic IP and public IP in AWS.
 This can be cloud interview question so without much delay lets get into elastic IP vs public IP battle.

 What is elastic IP in AWS?

-First thing first, lets get basics clear.
+First thing first, let’s get basics clear.
 What is elastic IP?
-It is IPv4 IP address designed and exist for dynamic cloud computing and reachable over internet.
-By name you can imagine its a flexible IP which can be used or mapped rapidly from one EC2 instance to another when currently associated instance fails.
-This way end user or application continue to talk to same IP even if instance behind it fails.
+It is IPv4 IP address designed and exist for dynamic cloud computing and reachable over the internet.
+By name, you can imagine it’s a flexible IP which can be used or mapped rapidly from one EC2 instance to another when a currently associated instance fails.
+This way end user or application continue to talk to the same IP even if instance behind it fails.
 They are like static public IPs allocated for your AWS account.